valueflows/valueflows/mkdocs/docs/specification/model-text.md

 #### vf:Plan

-A Plan is a collection of one or more operational Processes and/or non-process Commitments in the input-output-process graph pattern.
-Plans can also reference a Commitment that creates the independent demand(s) that provide the reason for and final output of the Plan.
+A Plan is a collection of one or more operational Processes and/or non-process Commitments (such as transfers) in the input-output-process graph pattern.
+Plans can also reference one or more Commitments that create the independent demand that provides the reason for, and final output of, the Plan.
 If the use case calls for it, Plans can be nested in Scenarios to give higher level views that drill down to operational Plans, or reference a Scenario that was done as a pre-planning effort.

 #### vf:Process

 This section talks about operational processes, see below for higher level processes.
-Process can exist both in the Plan and Observation Layers, or either one.
+A Process can exist both in the Plan and Observation Layers, or either one.
 If it is planned, then observed as an actual process, it remains the same Process.
-So it can have input or output Commitments, and/or input or output EconomicEvents.
+So it can have input and/or output Commitments, and/or input and/or output EconomicEvents.
 It can also have input or output Intents, if all or some of its flows are not committed, but are intended to happen.
 Processes are usually (but not required to be) planned within a Plan.
 A Process can be based on a ProcessSpecification or not.

 #### vf:ProcessSpecification